-Personal loans can be useful when you’re looking to consolidate debt or pay for a big expense upfront, but that doesn’t mean they’re always the best idea.
-Consider avoiding a personal loan when:
+Personal loans can be useful when you’re looking to consolidate debt or pay for a big expense upfront, but that doesn’t mean loans are always the best idea.
+Consider avoiding borrowing when:

 - You’re making a large purchase.
-Some things are better saved up for.
-Events like weddings and large vacations can be costly, and many financial experts advise against borrowing money for something that has no resale value.
+It’s better to save for some things.
+Weddings and large vacations can be costly, and many financial experts warn against borrowing money for something with no resale value.
 Find out how you can save with a high-interest savings account.

 - You’re trying to rebuild your credit.
-While debt consolidation can be a good way of minimizing open accounts, this may not always be the best way to boost your credit score.
-Instead, make timely repayments on your accounts and negotiate your debt with your current creditors instead of opening a new account.
+While debt consolidation can minimize open accounts, this may not always be the best way to boost your credit score.
+Instead, make timely repayments and negotiate with creditors for lower interest rates instead of getting a new loan.

 Personal loans can take a variety of forms and can be used for almost anything, but that doesn’t mean you should go with the first lender you find.
-Compare your options before applying for a loan, so you can find the best terms and rates to cover whatever expense you need covered.
+Compare options before applying for a loan, so you can find the best terms and rates to cover your expense.

 Frequently asked questions